Marikina: Shopping centers

+Public market

-The Marikina Market Mall, a public market in the city is a centralized modern market, converted streets into commercial and market lanes, and is one of the most popular and largest public markets in Metro Manila.
+The Marikina Market Mall, a public market in the city, is a centralized modern market, converted streets into commercial and market lanes, and is one of the most popular and largest public markets in Metro Manila.
 The market is divided into two sections: the dry goods and the wet goods.
 Commerce in this market is active mostly during early mornings and late afternoons.
 There are also food stalls and eateries located inside the market.
 Some of Marikina's local products are handicrafts, sweet delicacies, leather, clothing, food processing, bags, accessories, and footwear.

 Shoe industry

 Marikina is the biggest manufacturer of quality shoes in the Philippines.
-It is also the Philippines' largest worldwide exporter of leather shoes tagged Marikina as the Shoe Capital of the Philippines.
+It is also the Philippines' largest worldwide exporter of leather shoes, which has tagged Marikina as the Shoe Capital of the Philippines.
 Hundreds of footwear establishments are located throughout the city, generating thousands of jobs and city financial resources that continue to make the shoe and leather industry the top livelihood in the city.
 By the 2000s, the Marikina shoe industry was affected by competition from Chinese manufacturers.

+Food tourism

+Restaurants, cafés, diners, and entertainment bars are mostly concentrated along Gil Fernando Avenue, J. P. Rizal Street, and Bayanbayanan Avenue.
+Lilac Street in Barangay Concepcion Dos is a famous street for food hubs.

+In 2025, the Michelin Guide for Manila and Cebu awarded a Bib Gourmand to Lola Helen Panciteria, a panciteria or noodle house in Barangay Santo Niño.
+The guide recognizes establishments with this distinction for offering good food at moderate prices.